qnighy/webp-rs/README.md

 - `0.6`: use APIs >= libwebp-0.6.0.
 Assumes `0.5`.
 - `bundled`: compiles the bundled libwebp C library.
 Requires the `cc` crate.
 Automatically assumes `0.6`.

-The interface is similar to the raw interface, but with these modifications:
+The interface is similar to [the C++ API](https://developers.google.com/speed/webp/docs/api), but with these modifications:

 - Multiple values are returned as tuples, not through return-pointers.
 Return-pointer parameters are eliminated.
 - Pairs of pointers and lengths are combined into slice parameters.